Post

 • Only myself.

-• XXX All users in the same organization only users within the organization and logged-in Google accounts can access.
+• XXX All users in the same organization only users from the same organization + logged-in Google account users can access.

 • All logged-in Google account users all logged-in Google account users can access.